 Most of the time athletes are looking to cut weight for sport.
 In combat sports like ours, where weight classes are used to level the playing field, it’s believed that there’s an advantage to cutting weight.
 If strength and other qualities can be maintained while dropping to a lower weight class, a physical advantage is thought to be had over opponents.
 A lot of times, though, just the opposite can happen when cutting weight: a loss of strength, increased mental and physical fatigue, and an increased risk of injury occurs.
 Athletes complain of the struggles of cutting weight, accompanied with hunger pangs, loss of energy, and not feeling like themselves on competition day.
 Jiu-jitsu weigh-ins also usually occur right before competition, which gives athletes little chance to rehydrate and eat before go time.
+If you’re looking to increase your size along side your balanced diet you may want to add a supplement like lgd 4033 used for building muscle mass, and see what it could do for you

 After a few hard weight-cuts, you may find yourself looking to compete at your natural weight or even one class above.
 Some fighters may want the extra weight for stability and control, or the additional strength and power that comes with more muscle mass.
 Size definitely has its benefits, especially in combat sports.
 A heavier opponent is harder to move, harder to take down, and harder to escape from when in a dominant position.
 A stronger opponent has more control, can often muscle technique if needed, and can force the submission when the time is right.
 Many athletes also note that their joints feel stronger and more resilient with additional muscle mass, and the added “armor” aids in injury prevention.

 Whatever the case may be, there may be a time when you’re looking to add weight.
 However, not all weight is created equal.
 Athletes should look to add lean muscle with minimal fat.
 Anyone can pack on the pounds by eating low-quality, high-caloric foods with little nutritional value.
 This will just slow you down and hurt your performance.
 The following strategies are meant to add lean muscle mass while preserving overall health.
 With consistent effort, it’s reasonable to add one to two pounds of lean muscle per week; however, drastic weight manipulation methods should be avoided.
+If you are looking to gain muscle, you might be interested in finding a testosterone booster as it could assist with muscle growth and issues your make encounter during your work out.

 Determine Your Caloric Needs